Egmont Palace: 20th and 21st centuries

 The Egmont Palace was the host venue of the fencing events for the 1920 Summer Olympics in its garden.
 At the end of World War I, Engelbert-Marie d'Arenberg, who was a German national, feared that his assets in Belgium would be placed in receivership.
 On 31 October 1918, he therefore sold the Arenberg Palace to the City of Brussels.
 The deed of sale was the last official document on which the palace appeared under this name, which had overly German connotations.
 It then firmly took its current name of Egmont Palace.
 Major conferences took place then at the palace, such as the foundation of the League against Imperialism and Colonial Oppression in 1927.
-However, unable to meet the maintenance costs of the buildings, which had, moreover, been damaged by additional fires in 1927 and 1959, the City sold the property to the Belgian State in 1964.
+However, unable to meet the maintenance costs of the buildings, which had, moreover, been damaged by additional fires in 1927 and 1959, the City of Brussels sold the property to the Belgian state in 1964.
 The buildings were then assigned to the Belgian Ministry of Foreign Affairs, which charged the ambassador Luc Smolderen with their extensive restoration and redecoration.

 In recent years, the palace has become an important venue for major diplomatic events in Brussels.
-The Treaty of Accession of Great Britain, Ireland, Norway and Denmark to the EEC was signed at the palace in 1972, as was the Egmont Pact on the Belgian State reform during the second administration of then-Prime Minister Leo Tindemans in 1977.
+The Treaty of Accession of Great Britain, Ireland, Norway and Denmark to the European Economic Community was signed at the palace in 1972, as was the Egmont Pact on the Belgian state reform during the second administration of then-Prime Minister Leo Tindemans in 1977.
 The Egmont Group, which was named after the palace, was also founded at a meeting of national financial intelligence units from several countries there in 1995.
-Since 11 September 1992, the palace has been listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
+On 11 September 1992, the palace was listed as a protected monument by the Monuments and Sites Directorate of the Brussels-Capital Region.
 Nowadays, it is used for receptions and meetings by the Ministry of Foreign Affairs and hosts many events organised by the Royal Institute for International Relations (also known as the Egmont Institute).